In fiction, each choice of word weaves the fabric of an author’s unique voice and style.

 - For indie publishers—format stripping your MS Word document and keying text in preparation for design styling, layout and typesetting

-Proofreading is the final stage of the editing process: a proofreader will check for any typos or errors which have crept into the manuscript following the copy-edit process and/or typesetting.
+Proofreading is the final stage of the editing process: a proofreader will check for any typos or errors which remain in the manuscript following the copy-edit process and/or typesetting and layout.

-I would recommend all indie authors to budget for more than one proofreading pass as part of your production process.
+I would recommend all indie authors to budget for more than one proofreading pass as part of your publishing process.